 Interview

-Cristina de Middel: "I didn't like the moral superiority of war photographers when it came to depicting the world."
+Cristina de Middel: "I didn't like the moral superiority of war photographers when it came to telling the world's story."

 Photographer and former president of the Magnum agency